-Some other local delicacies that may be a little more palatable for visitors include dried fish, or harðfiskur, and dark rye bread, or rúgbrauð.
+Other local delicacies that may be more palatable for visitors include dried fish, harðfiskur, dark rye bread, or rúgbrauð.
 There is also plenty of beer and Brennivin (our schnapps also called Black Death).
 And menus will include more recognizable foods for those who want to stick to a less traditional menu!

 Your Friend in Reykjavik is ready to celebrate Þorri with you!

 Whether you make it for Þorri or not, Your Friend in Reykjavik is ready to take you on a culinary journey of Iceland with our Reykjavik food tour.
-From fermented shark to our more “normal” and yet distinctively Icelandic hot dogs, we will make sure you know what Iceland tastes like while sharing the best that Reykjavik has to offer!
+We will make sure you know what Icelandic food tastes like while sharing Reykjavik’s best, from fermented shark to our more “normal” and yet distinctively Icelandic hot dogs!